 A form ‘b‘ contact represents a Normally Closed (N.C.) contact.
 It operates exactly opposite of what an ‘a’ does.
 When the breaker is open, the 52b contacts are closed.
 When the breaker is closed, the 52b contacts are open.

-Circuit Breaker Trip Coil
+Circuit Breaker Trip Scheme

 Target lamps are used in circuits to convey certain conditions.
 With the breaker closed and energized, the red lamp illuminates to indicate a live breaker.
 When the breaker opens the green lamp illuminates – the circuit complete with 52b contact switching from open to close.

-Circuit Breaker Close Coil
+Circuit Breaker Close Scheme

-Most modern microprocessor relays especially ones made by Schweitzer can handle inrush currents upto 30Amps and thus can be wired directly to the breaker coils.
+Most modern microprocessor relays, especially ones made by Schweitzer, can handle inrush currents up to 30Amps and thus can be wired directly to the breaker coils.